 A newspaper account of the Irex's 9000th dive stated that the construction of the Irex had been authorized by an act of Congress on 17 June 1940.
 However, this account is not reliable.

-The crew complement was apparently meant to be six officers and sixty enlisted men, but the Tench Class was supposed to be 80-90 altogether, and the Irex in 1947 was said to have 80 men and in the 'fifties, 84.
+The crew complement was apparently meant to be six officers and sixty enlisted men, but the Tench Class was supposed to be 80-90 altogether, and the Irex in 1947 was said to have 80 men, and in the 'fifties, 84.

-class of 1931.
-In 1961 he retired from the Navy and became manager of Navy
+Captain Crowley was born in about 1910, and was part of the USN Academy class of 1931.
+In 1961 he retired from the Navy and became manager of Navy products planning for the Martin Company in Baltimore, MD.
+He died on 28 November 1997.

 The XO was James W. Liddell, Jr., who died on 27 May 2004 in Conestoga, PA.
 He left the Navy after the Second World War and founded a company that he named the Irex Corporation.
 I believe the COB was Eugene Zeimer.